 Making tea can be both fun and easy when you know what to do.
 The hardest elements to perfect are the temperature of the water and the time to brew.
-But fear not, because today we are going to go over each step of the process and show you how to brew the perfect cup of tea.
+But fear not, because today I am going to take you over each step of the process and show you how to brew the perfect cup of tea.

 Select Your Tea